Sean Patrick Long

 Pictures from Summer, 2018 field work in Ladakh, India:

-In July-August, 2018, Matt Kohn from BSU, Matt's graduate student Buchanan Kerswell, and myself did field work in the Tso Morari region of Ladakh in northwestern India.
+In July-August, 2018, Matt Kohn from BSU, Matt's graduate student Buchanan Kerswell, and I performed field work in the Tso Morari region of Ladakh in northwestern India.
 Here are a couple of pictures, including me at the second-highest road pass in the world, at the three of us at Tso Morari, a beautiful high-elevation lake.

 Picture